Earl of Morley: Baron Boringdon

 The title of Baron Boringdon, of Boringdon in the County of Devon, was created in the Peerage of Great Britain in 1784 for the first earl's father, John Parker, who had previously represented Bodmin and Devon in the House of Commons.

 Lord Morley was succeeded by his only son, the second Earl.
 He held minor office in the first Whig administration of Lord John Russell.
 His son, the third Earl, was a Liberal politician and notably served under William Ewart Gladstone as Under-Secretary of State for War and as First Commissioner of Works.
 His grandson, the sixth Earl, succeeded his uncle in 1962 (who in his turn had succeeded his elder brother in 1951).
 He was the eldest son of John Holford Parker, third and youngest son of the third Earl.
 Lord Morley served as Lord Lieutenant of Devon from 1982 to 1998.
 He was succeeded by his only son in 2015.

 The family seat was Saltram House in Plymouth.
-It was sold to the National Trust in 1957 and remained the family seat until the fifth Earl died in 1962.
+It was given to the National Trust in 1957 in lieu of death duties and remained the family seat until the fifth Earl died in 1962.
 Their seat is now Pound House, near Yelverton, Devon.